confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 An important characteristic of an event processor is that it should allow for composition with other event processors.
 That's because, in practice, we rarely use a single event processor in isolation.
 Instead, we compose and connect (via [Event Streams](../event-stream/event-stream.md)) one or more event processors inside an [Event Processing Application](event-processing-application.md) that fully implements one particular use case end-to-end, or (e.g., in the case of microservices) that implements a subset of the overall business logic limited to the bounded context of a particular domain.

 An event processor performs a specific task within the event processing application.
-You can think of it as one processing node (or processing step) of a larger processing topology.
+Think of it as one processing node (or processing step) of a larger processing topology.
 Examples are the mapping of an event type to a domain object, filtering only the important events out of an [Event Stream](../event-stream/event-stream.md), enriching an event stream with additional data by joining it to another stream or database table, triggering alerts, or creating new events for consumption by other applications.

 ## Implementation